 The Rat is the first sign of the Chinese Zodiac.
 It is based in the element water, it has yang energy, and it has a love of lilies, open spaces, and intelligent design.
 Its house should be in the colors blue, green, and gold.
 The home could have hidden rooms and nooks and little secrets everywhere.

 A home based off earth Feng Shui should feel inviting, pleasant, and tidy.
-Earth is a balanced energy.
-You could use a variety of options for furniture pieces, color choices, and materials.
-The home will have rocks in corners, books on geography, board games, plants, and yellow specks.
+The home will have rocks in corners, geography books, board games, plants, and yellow specks.

-A home with wood Feng Shui should be bursting to the brim with saturation, a lemon scent should linger in the air, and flora should be peeking from every corner.
+A home with wood Feng Shui should have flora peeking from every corner.
 Wood represents spring; it represents the rabbit and tiger zodiacs.
 The home should feel youthful, gracious, kind, and serene.

 A Sagittarius home is colorful, bright, cheerful, and fun.
-The fire sign can use a variety of textures, patterns, and materials throughout their home.
-They want to create an inviting place where people can gather and where they can study and do research.
-The sign is influenced by fall and yang.
+People with this fire sign can use a variety of textures, patterns, and materials to create an inviting space for gathering and relaxing.

 A Scorpio home should rely on dark colors, Gothic themes, rounded furniture, and solid colors.
 It's not a home for cuteness and kitsch designs.
 It's meant to be serious, brooding, intimate, and somewhat imaginative.
 Scorpio design befits a Victorian palace or a dungeon for gargoyles come to life.